Getting Disability Benefits for Cervicalgia (Neck Pain)

 How to Apply for Disability for Neck Problems

-If you'd like help with your application, think about working with a disability advocate or lawyer.
+If you're not quite sure which approach to take, read more in our articles on the best way to apply for Social Security disability and filing for veterans' benefits.
+And if you'd like help with your application, think about working with an experienced disability lawyer.
 According to a survey of our readers, applicants who filed an initial application without expert help were denied 80% of the time.
-Try finding a disability lawyer or advocate who will give you a free case evaluation to help determine whether your neck pain is severe enough to qualify for benefits.
+Many disability attorneys will give you a free case evaluation to help determine whether your back pain is severe enough to qualify for benefits.

 Do You Qualify for Disability in Your State?